Sri Chinmoy always stressed the underlying unity of the different world religions.

 Sri Chinmoy 2

-During his years of service at the United Nations, Sri Chinmoy participated in many interfaith events associated with the United Nations.
+During his years of service at the United Nations, Sri Chinmoy was a regular supporter of the many interfaith events associated with the United Nations, such as World Day of Prayer observances, Interfaith Prayer breakfasts, Seven Minutes of Silence, and World Gratitude and International Thanksgiving Days.

 On this occasion, Sri Chinmoy offers a silent introduction to the first international interfaith conference at the United Nations, October 24th, 1975.
 Several prominent religious leaders attended, including Mother Teresa.